Help is available 24 hours a day 7 days a week.

 call the National Suicide Prevention LifeLine at

-Overall, Utah males (36.1 per 100,000 population) had a significantly higher suicide rate compared to Utah females in every age group (11.4 per 100,000 population).
-Approximately 3 out of every four suicide deaths in Utah are males.
+Overall, Utah males (34.2 per 100,000 population) had a significantly higher suicide rate compared to Utah females in every age group (11.5 per 100,000 population).
+Approximately three out of every four suicide deaths in Utah are males.
 However, Utah females had significantly higher ED visit and hospitalization rates for suicide attempts compared to Utah males.
 Males were more likely than females to have had a crisis within two weeks of their death such as intimate partner problems, job problems, school problems and criminal problems.
-Females were more likely to have a diagnosed mental illness, current mental illness treatment, history of mental illness treatment, leaving a suicide note, and a history of suicide attempts compared to males.
+Females were more likely to have a diagnosed mental illness, be receiving current mental illness treatment, have a history of mental illness treatment, have left a suicide note, and have a history of suicide attempts compared to males.
+Suicide is a complex issue, however, and doesn’t have a single cause (ie; recent relationship problems) since many factors contribute to a person experiencing suicidality.

 Protective factors are conditions or attributes in an individual, family, or community that increase the health and well-being of children and families.
 Protective factors may reduce suicide risk by helping people cope with negative life events, even when those events continue for a period of time.
 The ability to cope or solve problems reduces the chance that a person will become overwhelmed, depressed or anxious.(5)